rtharayil/certify-me.github.io/_blog/How-Digital-credentials-help-increase-Brand-Awareness.md

 The certificates protect business details from forgery while also promoting the brand/organization using the white labeling solution.<br>
 Digital credentials not only help the user to get the benefit of career development but also help the organization to create brand awareness and gain brand visibility.
 It can be the most effective marketing tool for any organization that is not shy of adopting a digital credentialing program.<br>
 <a href="https://certifyme.online/">CertifyMe is an ideal choice for educational and training institutes</a>.
 From brand awareness to credential security, the credentialing platform takes care of all.<br><br>
-Check the demo for a solid grasp of the way the tool functions!<br>
+Check the demo for a solid grasp of the way the tool functions!<br><br>